morganthomas/winning-arguments/winning-arguments.md

 **Pragmatics**, as I shall define it, is the study of language in the context of its usage by people.

-These three fields are not entirely disjoint, and I'm sure they don't cover everything there is to discuss about language.
+These three fields are probably not entirely disjoint, and I'm sure they don't cover everything there is to discuss about language.
 However, this is a good rough way of subdividing the space of questions there are to ask about language.

 ## Statements